 German Ros, Ph.D

-I serve as Director of the Autonomous Agents Lab at Intel, in Santa Clara, California.
-My obsession is to create autonomous systems that can operate in the physical world at scale, showing intelligence, dexterity, and safe behaviors.
-In order to fulfill this goal, I focus on problems at the intersection of machine learning, computer vision, computer graphics, simulation for AI, 3D geometry, and autonomous systems.
-I am a strong open-source advocate, and as part of my research I have led top-tier open-source projects such as the CARLA Autonomous Driving simulator, and the Open3D library.
+I serve as Director of Simulation Ecosystem Development at Nvidia, helping Omniverse to grow and thrive.
+My passion is to create Embodied AI agents that can operate in the physical world at scale, showing intelligence, dexterity, and safe behaviors.
+In order to fulfill this goal, I focus on problems at the intersection of simulation, AI, and autonomy.
+I am a strong open-source advocate, and as part of my work I have led top-tier open-source projects such as the CARLA Autonomous Driving simulator, and the Open3D library.

 News

-Talks
+Recent Talks

 Publications